MortalityReporting/raven-fhir-server/README.md

 ```
 Or, you can use any DB tool to run the SQLs in the file.

-The fhirbase however has some issues with a function that is deployed from the fhirbase installation.
-Once the postgres and fhirbase are installed, open the
+The fhirbase however has an issue with a function that is deployed from the fhirbase installation.
+Once the postgres and fhirbase are installed, go to
-fhirbase_delete(text,text,int8) function.
-And, replace the following line as shown below.
+Functions/ in the postgres database schema.
+In the Functions, there should be *fhirbase_delete(text,text,int8)* function.
+And, replace the following line
+in the fhirbase_delete(text,text,int8).

 From fhirbase_delete(text,text,int8) function, replace the following line
 ```